Summary: Act 1: Scene 2

 See Important Quotations Explained

 In the throne room of the royal palace in England, King Henry V prepares to speak with a delegation of ambassadors from France.
-Several of his advisors and two of his younger brothers (Humphrey, duke of Gloucester, and Thomas, duke of Clarence) accompany him.
-Before speaking to the ambassadors, King Henry wants to talk to the representatives of the English Church, so he sends for the Archbishop of Canterbury and the Bishop of Ely.
+Several of his advisors and two of his younger brothers (Humphrey, Duke of Gloucester, and Thomas, Duke of Clarence) accompany him.
+Before speaking to the ambassadors, King Henry wants to talk to representatives from the English Church, so he sends for the Archbishop of Canterbury and the Bishop of Ely.

 Canterbury gives the noblemen in the throne room a lengthy explanation of why Henry has a valid claim to France.
 In France, Canterbury explains, the throne cannot be inherited through a mother.
 That is, if a king has a daughter, the daughter’s son has no claim to the throne.
 But England has no such law (known as Salic law in France), and kings can inherit the throne through the female line.
 Because King Henry’s great-great-grandmother was a daughter of the king of France, under English law, he would be the rightful heir to the throne of France.
-Of course, the French don’t think the same way, and they believe that their king, Charles VI, is the rightful monarch.
+Furthermore, Canterbury notes a historical technicality whereby the Salic law applies only to a small territory that arguably belongs not to France, but to Germany.
+Of course, the French don’t see matters the same way, and they believe that their king, Charles VI, is the rightful monarch.
 If Henry wants to claim France, or even part of it, Canterbury concludes, he will have to invade and fight the French for it.

-Both clergymen urge Henry to invade, as do his advisors, Exeter and Westmorland.
-Canterbury promises to raise from the clergymen a large war chest to finance the project (part of the self-interested plan he discusses in Act I, scene i).
+Both clergymen urge Henry to invade, as do his advisors, the Duke of Exeter and the Earl of Westmoreland.
+Canterbury promises to raise from the clergymen a large war chest to finance the project (part of the self-interested plan he discusses in act 1, scene 1).
 Henry expresses concern that the Scottish rebels on his northern border will invade while he is away, so Canterbury suggests that Henry take only one-quarter of his army with him to France, leaving the rest behind to defend England.
 Henry resolves to proceed with the invasion.

 Finally, King Henry calls in the French ambassadors.
-They represent the Dauphin, the son of the king of France and, in the eyes of the French, the heir to the throne.
+They represent the Dauphin, the son of the king of France, whom the French see as the legitimate heir to the throne.
 The Dauphin’s message is insulting: he laughs at Henry’s claim to any part of France and says that Henry is still too young to be responsible.
 To top it off, he has sent the contemptuous gift of a container of tennis balls, mocking Henry’s sportive and idle youth.
-Enraged, Henry gives the ambassadors a dark reply, warning them that the Dauphin has made a serious error in judgment, for Henry is not the foolish boy the Dauphin thinks he is.
-Henry declares his intent to invade and conquer France.
-The Dauphin will regret his mockery of the English king, he says, “[w]hen thousands weep more than did laugh at it” (I.ii.296).
+Enraged, Henry gives the ambassadors a darkly prophetic reply, warning them that the Dauphin has made a serious error in judgment, for Henry is not the foolish boy the Dauphin thinks he is.
+Henry then declares his intent to invade and conquer France.
+The Dauphin will regret his mockery of the English king, he says, “[w]hen thousands weep more than did laugh at it” (1.2.309).

 Analysis: Act 1: Scene 2